xuri/excelize-doc/SECURITY.md

 ## Reporting a Vulnerability

-Please e-mail us directly at `xuri.me@gmail.com` or use the security issue template on GitHub.
+Please e-mail us directly at `xuri.me at gmail.com` or use the security issue template on GitHub.
 In general, public disclosure is made after the issue has been fully identified and a patch is ready to be released.
 A security issue gets the highest priority assigned and a reply regarding the vulnerability is given within a typical 24 hours.
 Thank you!